Bionic Advisers: The future of financial advice?

 It is now becoming apparent that even creative tasks are no longer exclusively the preserve of humans.
 The assistance that AI can provide in the future needs to be re-imagined so that it can bring optimum benefits for consumers, advisers and society at large.

-AI & Regulation
+AI & Financial Regulation

 A few years ago, in a Facebook experiment, two AI chatbots were asked to negotiate a trade with each other and before long they had invented their own language and no one observing could understand what they were communicating between them.
 As you would expect, Facebook chose not to pursue this experiment.